 Medications and Drugs

-Brand Names: Allerfrim, Allerphed, Altafed, Aphedrid, A-Phedrin, Aprodine, Biofed-PE, Genac, Histafed, Pediatex TD, Tripohist D, Vi-Sudo, Zymine-D
+Brand Names: Allerfrim, Allerphed, Altafed, Aphedrid, A-Phedrin, Aprodine, Biofed-PE, Genac, Histafed, Hist-PSE, Pediatex TD, Trip-PSE, Vi-Sudo, Zymine-D

-Generic Name: pseudoephedrine and triprolidine (Pronunciation: try PROE li deen and soo doe e FED rin)
+Generic Name: pseudoephedrine and triprolidine (Pronunciation: soo doe e FED rin and try PROE li deen )

-What is pseudoephedrine and triprolidine (Allerfrim, Allerphed, Altafed, Aphedrid, A-Phedrin, Aprodine, Biofed-PE, Genac, Histafed, Pediatex TD, Tripohist D, Vi-Sudo, Zymine-D)?
+What is pseudoephedrine and triprolidine (Allerfrim, Allerphed, Altafed, Aphedrid, A-Phedrin, Aprodine, Biofed-PE, Genac, Histafed, Hist-PSE, Pediatex TD, Trip-PSE, Vi-Sudo, Zymine-D)?

-Triprolidine is an antihistamine that reduces the natural chemical histamine in the body.
+Triprolidine is an antihistamine that reduces the effects of natural chemical histamine in the body.
 Histamine can produce symptoms of sneezing, itching, watery eyes, and runny nose.

 Pseudoephedrine is a decongestant that shrinks blood vessels in the nasal passages.
 Dilated blood vessels can cause nasal congestion (stuffy nose).

-The combination of pseudoephedrine and triprolidine is used to treat sneezing, cough, runny or stuffy nose, itchy or watery eyes, hives, skin rash, itching, and other symptoms of allergies and the common cold.
+The combination of pseudoephedrine and triprolidine is used to treat runny or stuffy nose, sneezing, itching, watery eyes, and sinus congestion caused by allergies, the common cold, or the flu.

-Pseudoephedrine and triprolidine may also be used for other purposes not listed in this medication guide.
+Pseudoephedrine and triprolidine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of pseudoephedrine and triprolidine?